Firehed/u2f-php/README.md

 // This is a basic decoder for the above `getKeyHandleWeb()` format const fromBase64Web = s => atob(s.replace(/\-/g,'+').replace(/_/g,'/'))

-const challenge = postedData.challenge
-const keyHandles = postedData.key_handles
-const options = {
+// postedData is the decoded JSON from the above snippet const challenge = postedData.challenge const keyHandles = postedData.key_handles const options = {